 Have some cash to splash?
-Tours on luxury trains in India have become extremely popular.
-They're an excellent way to explore the country without having to compromise on comfort.
+Tours on luxury trains in India are an excellent way to explore the country without having to compromise on comfort.
 These luxury trains, which offer every indulgence imaginable right down to customized cutlery, inject glamor and romance into seeing some of India's best tourist attractions.

 The luxury trains generally run from September to April each year.
-You can expect to pay around $9,000 for two people, for seven nights (there are often discounted rates for Indian citizens).
+You can expect to pay around $9,000 for two people, for seven nights (there are often discounted rates, especially for Indian citizens).
 It's definitely not cheap!
 All meals, tours, and entrance fees to monuments and cultural sites are included in the price though.
 All you have to do is sit back and enjoy the regal experience.
 Travel at night and explore new destinations during the day!
+Here are the options.

-The Palace on Wheels has received a makeover for the 2017-18 tourist season.
-It's now using the carriages from the Royal Rajasthan on Wheels, which has ceased operating.
+The Palace on Wheels received a makeover in 2017 using the carriages from the Royal Rajasthan on Wheels, which ceased operating.
 These carriages are more spacious and luxurious than the train's previous ones, and they've been refurbished to recreate the feel of the Palace on Wheels.
 New facilities include a Royal Spa and modern amenities.
 The train's exterior has also been painted a cream color.

 The opulent Maharajas' Express was introduced by the Indian Railway Catering and Tourism Corporation in 2010 as the only luxury train in India to travel across the whole country.
 It has consistently won the Leading Luxury Train of the World Award.
-There are five main tour circuits to choose from, with an emphasis on north India.
-Two are short Golden Triangle (Delhi, Jaipur, Agra and Ranthambore) tours and the remainder are 7-night voyages.
-In addition, two new tours have been introduced, focusing on south India.
+There are five main tour circuits to choose from, with an emphasis on North India.
+Two are short three-night Golden Triangle (Delhi, Jaipur, Agra and Ranthambore) tours and the other three are seven-night voyages.
+In addition, two Southern Sojourn tours have been introduced, focusing on South India.
 However, these only operate in September.
 The train is priced higher than other luxury trains, with rates starting from around $12,000 for two people, for seven nights.